-Starting Point: Teaching and Learning Economics part of Starting Point: Teaching and Learning Economics
+Welcome to Starting Point: Teaching and Learning Economics part of Starting Point: Teaching and Learning Economics

 This site introduces economists to innovative teaching strategies developed both within and beyond the discipline of economics.
 It provides instructors with the tools to begin integrating and assessing these teaching strategies in their own classrooms and promotes the sharing of teaching innovations among instructors.

 Using Cooperative Peer Editing to Develop Effective Economic Research Questions part of Starting Point: Teaching and Learning Economics:Teaching Methods:Cooperative Learning:Examples

 Students engage in peer editing and cooperative discussion to enhance research questions based on criteria designed to generate effective economic research questions.